Amesbury: Population

-At the 2011 Census the population of the civil parish was 10,724.
+At the 2011 census, the population of the civil parish was 10,724.
 For the Amesbury Community Area the mid-2011 population was estimated to be 33,660 (this is a wide area stretching to Tilshead, Larkhill and Figheldean in the north; Cholderton in the east; the Winterbournes, the Woodfords and Great Wishford in the south; and Wylye in the west).

-Local government
+Governance

 The civil parish elects a town council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+The parish is in the area of Wiltshire Council, a unitary authority which is responsible for all significant local government functions.
+For Westminster elections, it is part of the East Wiltshire constituency.

 Transport

-Amesbury is 6 mi from the nearest station at Grateley on the London to Salisbury line.
+Amesbury is 6 mi from Grateley railway station on the London to Salisbury line.
 The town's own station, Amesbury railway station, was closed in 1963 along with the rest of the Bulford Camp Railway.

 Amesbury Bus Station closed in January 2014 along with the bus station in nearby Salisbury as a cost-cutting measure, but Salisbury Reds services still stop in the town.
 Stagecoach and Salisbury Reds jointly operate a frequent Salisbury-Amesbury-Tidworth-Andover service, and National Express provide a service to London.
 Salisbury Reds also operate the X4 Salisbury-Amesbury-Larkhill and the X5 Salisbury-Amesbury-Swindon.

+Local media

+Local TV coverage is provided by BBC West and ITV West Country via the Mendip transmitter; BBC South and ITV Meridian can also be received from either Hannington transmitter or Rowridge transmitter.
+The town's local radio stations are BBC Radio Wiltshire and Greatest Hits Radio Salisbury, as well as British Forces Broadcasting Service, a radio service for military personnel.
+The local newspapers that cover the town are the Salisbury Journal and Avon Advertiser.

 Religious sites

-The church of St Mary and St Melor, the town's parish church, is Grade I listed.
+The church of St Mary and St Melor, the town's parish church, is grade I listed.
 Its nave is from the early 12th century and much of the rest is 13th-century.
 The large size of the building may reflect Amesbury's early royal connections, or a link to Amesbury Abbey; it is thought that the abbey had its own church until its dissolution in the 16th century, but no evidence of that church survives above ground.

 Amesbury Methodist Church was built in 1900, replacing an 1816 chapel.
 Christ the King Catholic church opened in 1985, replacing a 1933 building on a different site.
 Amesbury Baptist Church was built in 1997.